Thanksgiving may prompt reflection, but Dia de Muertos, celebrated on November 2nd, invites something deeper: a celebration of life, memory, and love.

 Finishing touches.

-• Use orange carnations to symbolize the vibrant spirit of the Cempasúchil.
+Use orange carnations to embody the vibrant energy of the Cempasúchil.
+Add white and purple blooms to represent mourning and spiritual peace.

-Each flower and candle expresses, “I remember you, I love you, and you are still with me.”
+Because every flower says: “I remember you.
+I honor you.
+You are still with me.”